 Also called stuttering.
-This is how well our speech flows.
+This is the fluidity and smoothness of our speech.

 Speech therapists are able to assist with memory, attention, problem solving, organization or other thinking skills.

 Feeding & Swallowing

 In addition to performing video swallow studies for those who have difficulty swallowing, speech therapists can help when there are difficulties with the oral or pharyngeal phase of swallowing, which may lead to poor nutrition, weight loss or other health problems.

 Able to treat both adult and pediatric patients, Meghan Current-Cary, Tri-County Health Care's speech-language pathologist, is certified by the American Speech-Language-Hearing Association and licensed by the Minnesota Department of Health.